 Viktor Sverdlov received his Master of Science and PhD degrees in physics from the State University of St.Petersburg, Russia, in 1985 and 1989, respectively.
 From 1989 to 1999 he worked as a staff research scientist at the V.A.Fock Institute of Physics, St.Petersburg State University.
 During this time, he visited ICTP (Italy, 1993), the University of Geneva (Switzerland, 1993-1994), the University of Oulu (Finland,1995), the Helsinki University of Technology (Finland, 1996, 1998), the Free University of Berlin (Germany, 1997), and NORDITA (Denmark, 1998).
 In 1999, he became a staff research scientist at the State University of New York at Stony Brook.
-He joined the Institute for Microelectronics, Technische Universität Wien, in 2004.
+He joined the Institute for Microelectronics, Technische Universität Wien, in 2004 and he is currently on a tenure-track position.
 His scientific interests include device simulations, computational physics, solid-state physics, and nanoelectronics.

 Edge Modes Conductance in Narrow MoS2 Nanoribbons in a Topological Phase